andyatkinson/presentations/railsconf2025/10_mistakes.md

 - Use multi-step non-blocking DDL. `ignored_columns`.<sup><a href="#footnote-6-1">32</a></sup> `INVALID` `CHECK` constraint before `NOT NULL`
 - Safety-lint DDL.
 Active Record & PostgreSQL *strong_migrations,*<sup><a href="#footnote-1-9">9</a></sup> (MySQL/MariaDB) *online_migrations*,<sup><a href="#footnote-6-2">33</a></sup> *Squawk*<sup><a href="#footnote-1-9-1">10</a></sup> for SQL
 - Learn about locks and conflicts using `pglocks.org`
-- Set a low `lock_timeout` to auto-cancel failed lock acquisition DDL, use retries
+- Auto-cancel DDLs that fail lock acquisition with a low `lock_timeout`.
+Retry.

 ---
 <style scoped>